Do worms have a head?

 They migrate!
 It’s a migration measured in feet, or sometimes only inches—but it’s enough.
 They don’t move north and south but rather up and down.
 In the fall, they move deeper into the earth to get below the frost line to keep from freezing.
 Sometimes groups of them ball up together to reduce moisture loss.
 In spring, as the soil warms, they tunnel upward and we see them once again in our gardens.

 Earthworms don’t smile, they aren’t cuddly or cute.
 Most people find them slimy and icky to touch, and they’re so squirmy, too.
 But they’re so important!
 They create macropores in soil, which allows better water infiltration and root growth.
 Their castings (poop) contain nitrate, phosphorus, magnesium, potassium, and calcium, which are so nutritious for the soil, including our vegetable gardens.
 In well-populated soil, they can recycle 8,000 pounds (3,629 kg) of soil per acre.
 When they die, their own bodies add organic matter.
 Take good care of them by using only organic fertilizers and zero pesticides.

 Do earthworms poop?

-They do!
+Yes, they do!
 Their excrement is called castings.
 Castings are composed of dirt mixed with organic matter.
 They contain concentrated nutrients that are lacking in poor soil.
 It makes a great fertilizer.
 So good, in fact, that some people maintain a worm bin.
 Into the bin goes their meal leftovers, which are consumed by the worms and eliminated as castings.
-The resulting compost is used in potting soil, as a mulch or made into a “tea” to sprinkle as a fertilizer.
+The resulting compost is used in potting soil, as a mulch, or made into a “tea” to sprinkle as a fertilizer.
 There are many “vermicomposting” sites on the internet that explain how to do this.